-14. Strengthening trade integration will require a multi-pronged approach.
-Priorities include:
+Strengthening trade integration will require a multipronged approach.
+Priorities include the following:

 - Using the BRI and other economic cooperation initiatives to develop infrastructure and facilitate trade integration.
-The BRI has already yielded over \$10 billion in Chinese investments in the region (Box 1) and CCA countries should take advantage of its strategic position between Asia, Europe, and the Middle East to build and integrate infrastructure into the global network, while mitigating potential fiscal risks.
-For instance, the development of road and rail corridors in Kazakhstan under the very sizable 2014-17 "Nurly Zhol" stimulus initiative complement and extend international integration efforts. - Increasing exports of non-commodity goods and services represent another area of opportunity.
+The BRI has already yielded over \$10 billion in Chinese investments in the region (Box 1), and CCA countries should take advantage of their strategic position at the crossroads of Asia, Europe, and the Middle East to build and integrate infrastructure into the global network while mitigating potential fiscal risks.
+For instance, the development of road and rail corridors in Kazakhstan under the very sizable 2014-17 Nurly Zhol economic stimulus plan complements and extends international integration efforts. - Increasing exports of non-commodity goods and services represents another area of opportunity.
 Greater specialization in manufactured goods and services would help diversify exports and boost competitiveness and growth.
 Again, the strategic position between East and West should be exploited.
-For example, trade between China and Europe that transits through the CCA could be tapped to integrate into GVCs.
-With China and Europe trade averaging over \$1 billion a day there are important opportunities in industrial and consumer goods, textiles, and machinery and equipment.4
+For example, trade between China and Europe that transits through the CCA could be tapped to integrate those countries into GVCs.
+With trade between China and Europe averaging over \$1 billion a day, important opportunities exist in industrial and consumer goods, textiles, and machinery and equipment. - There is scope for greater intraregional trade as well.
+Revealed comparative advantage analysis suggests that the immediate potential for strengthening